 Portability is .a wonderful benefit that we have with a homestead property.
 It can be used when we move within Florida.

-The third is that the number differs depending on if you're going into upsizing into a more valuable home or downsizing into a cheaper home.
+3. If the number differs depending on if you're going into upsizing into a more valuable home or downsizing into a cheaper home.
 If you're upsizing, you can take up to as much as you have to the new home.
 If you're downsizing, we're instructed to calculate the percentage value of the old to the new.
 So let's say your new home is only worth 80% of your old home.
-We're instructed to only take 80% of your port savings.
-It's pretty logical.
+Then you can only take 80% of your port savings.

-Dorothy Jacks: In fact, now when you file for homestead, we automatically have you fill out a portability application.
+When you file for homestead, automatically you fill out a portability application.
 Just sign it.
 It's a simple form.
-We help you with it if you come in.
 If you do it online, it's two more questions on your homestead application online.
-It's really simple.
-And then we look into it for you because we don't want you to miss an opportunity.
-And the other beauty is if you're moving around the state, we handle that behind the scenes as well.
-We coordinate with the other county.
+If you're moving around the state, it is handled behind the scenes as well.
 You don't have to be going back to the other county and getting numbers from them and giving them.
-No. In fact, we do it all, it's great, via email.
-And we're constantly emailing with the other counties and gathering data.
+Palm Beach County does it all, via email.

 What Happens to your Savings if You Don't Buy Immediately

-This is an important to insure you maintain your ability to benefit from your prior cap savings.
+This is important to make sure you maintain your ability to benefit from your prior cap savings.

 What happens if somebody sells their home and they don't buy right away, how long do they have to port those savings?

-Dorothy Jacks: I'm so glad you asked that because that is probably the gotcha rule.
 That's the one last rule that I'll go over.
 And it is often the gotcha rule.
 So the law talks about that you have two tax rules in which to move your savings.
-Now probably 80%, 80 to 90% of the people who have portability are simply going from one home to another.
-And they're nice and simple.
+Now probably 80% to 90% of the people who have portability are simply going from one home to another.
+And that is nice and simple.
 They sell a home and they immediately buy a home and they're moving from one to the other.
-But some people choose to do anything from travel the world or go live with a boyfriend or go to help their mom up north and live up there for a few years.
-Or maybe they decide to rent because they're not sure where they want to buy.
+Some people choose to do anything from travel the world or maybe they decide to rent because they're not sure where they want to buy.